PanosEconomou/notes/Quantum_Fields/Von_Neumann_Algebras.md

 $$

-## Type III
+## Modular Flows

-Such algebras don't even have a trace.
+Type $\text{III}$ algebras don't even have a trace.
 In this case, there is no way to assign a density operator to a state, so measuring the entanglement of a state as the "spread" of the density operator is no longer captured by a Shannon entropy type thing.
 So instead we might figure out a new way to talk about entanglement entropies.
 This new way is going to be modular flows.

-### Modular Flows

 The key idea is that a density operator can be thought of as a probability distribution in the statistical mechanics sense.
 Here is a concrete way to see it.